danieladams456/blog-danieladamstech/content/posts/frameworkish-dependencies.md

 ---
 title: "Framework-ish Dependencies"
-date: 2023-10-12T20:18:02-04:00
+date: 2023-10-14T18:00:00-04:00
 tags: ["software engineering"]
-draft: true
+linkedin: "Which types of dependencies cause the most pain on upgrades?"
 ---

 In software development, we generally must use dependencies to efficiently get more complex functionality we don't want to write ourselves.
 However, there are some types of dependencies that prove to be more painful when maintaining software than others.
-Less dependencies leads to less upgrade work including less security vulnerability remediation work.
-Below I rank categories of dependencies with respect to likelihood to have coupling issues during framework upgrades.
+Fewer dependencies leads to less upgrade work including less security vulnerability remediation work.
+Below I rank categories of dependencies with respect to the likelihood to have coupling issues during framework upgrades.

 ## The Dependencies